kmallik/Agnes/README.md

 # Agnes

 Agnes is a tool for automatically synthesizing controllers for distributed reactive systems.
+The name Agnes stands for **A**ssume-**G**uarantee **NE**gotiation for distributed **S**ynthesis.

 While the problem at hand is undecidable in general, Agnes promises to provide a sound but incomplete solution.
 The core underlying theory of Agnes can be found in our EMSOFT 2020 paper; a preprint version is available in the following link: https://people.mpi-sws.org/~kmallik/uploads/AGDistSynth2020.pdf.
 To cite Agnes, please cite our EMSOFT 2020 paper.

 Right now, Agnes is in its nascent stage: It can only support very simple architecture (two systems connected in feedback) with a restriction on the class of specifications (safety and deterministic Büchi).